ericala9/devventures/README.md

 - Small bugs that taught big lessons
 - And maybe, just maybe, a bit of style (even without styled-components)

-Each folder is a chapter in this journey.
-Feel free to explore, clone, laugh, or contribute.
+Each folder is a chapter in this journey — feel free to explore, clone, laugh, or contribute.

 ---